Somatic Trauma Therapy

 Most talk-therapy does not engage the body, especially at the sensational and sensorimotor level.
 Somatic psychotherapy is a term for several treatment techniques that pay equal attention to physical responses, moving between the levels of thought, feeling, and sensation.
 When we feel “stuck” with a behavior or symptom, even though we understand it, somatic psychotherapy can move it.
 This is especially important in dealing with trauma responses.

-How is Somatic Psychology Different from Cognitive Approaches?
+Different from Cognitive Approaches?

-Somatic psychology differs from other approaches in its value of the body mind connection, its conscious use of psychobiological regulation, as well as its invitation to both the client and therapist to mindfully observe the organization of experience in the present moment from a place of curiosity and nonjudgmental.
+Somatic therapy differs from other approaches in its value of the body mind connection, its conscious use of psychobiological regulation, as well as its invitation to both the client and therapist to mindfully observe the organization of experience in the present moment from a place of curiosity and nonjudgmental.
 This philosophy, more than any particular technique, fosters dialogue between the parts of the brain that have been out of touch following experiences of trauma and overwhelm in the past.
 The ability to perceive the internal and external environment grows out of this personal study, and helps retrain the nervous system to oscillate and cycle with patterns that promote rest, creativity, growth, and learning.

 What is Somatic Experiencing and How is it an Effective Therapy for Trauma?